Kanchenjunga Trek

 • Accommodation:Tea House

-Ultimately this is our final destination of Exploring Kanchenjunga South Base Camp.
-Our trail leads out through woodland until we clear the tree line and approach the moraine field of Yarlung Glacier, with Jannu, Kanchenjunga and other peaks in the area soaring high above us in the valley.
-After exploring South Base Camp then we will descend to Ramche for overnight.
+Ultimately, this is our final destination for Exploring Kanchenjunga South Base Camp.
+Our trail leads out through woodland until we clear the tree line and approach the moraine field of Yarlung Glacier, with Jannu, Kanchenjunga, and other peaks in the area soaring high above us in the valley.
+After exploring South Base Camp, we will descend to Ramche for the night.

 • Accommodation:Tea House